jhudsl/Documentation_and_Usability/05-getting_started_sections.Rmd

 <img src=https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcdcbd8d4e1_0_23 width = 400 height = 400 />

-### Directs the user to the How-to Examples section.
+### Directs the user to the how-to examples section.

 Now that your user has successfully installed your tool and understands the basic idea, let them know where they can find more examples to keep the learning train going!

-## Good Examples of getting started sections
+## Good examples of getting started sections

 [Snakemake has a great getting started section](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) [@Molder2021].
-The makers of snakemake tell their users how to install snakemake using different situations and keeping dependencies in mind, right after which they have a short tutorial to entice their users!
+The makers of Snakemake tell their users how to install Snakemake using different situations and keeping dependencies in mind, right after which they have a short tutorial to entice their users!

 <img src=https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcdcbd8d802_0_0 width = 400 height = 400 />